-10. Provisions for Faculty Appointments in Tenure-Line Positions a.
+10. Provisions for Faculty Appointments in Tenured and Tenure-Track Positions a.
 Earning Tenure

 The Washington College of Law is deeply committed to a diverse faculty.
-The process of tenure- line appointments must be consistent with the University's commitment to affirmative action, equal opportunity, and nondiscrimination.
+The process of tenured and tenure-track appointments must be consistent with the University's commitment to affirmative action, equal opportunity, and nondiscrimination.
 The Washington College of Law must demonstrate that it has vigorously taken steps to fulfill those commitments.

-All tenure-line appointments will be made by majority vote of the Washington College of Law tenure-line faculty following a recommendation of the Committee on Appointments.
-Only tenure-line faculty members are eligible to vote on such recommendations.
+All tenured and tenure-track appointments will be made by majority vote of the Washington College of Law tenured and tenure-track faculty following a recommendation of the Committee on Appointments.
+Only tenured and tenure-track faculty members are eligible to vote on such recommendations.